jnand/cortland-guide/pages/prepare.md

 ### Social proof ###

 Do the SHA1 and/or SHA256 checksums match those calculated by others?
-The table below is an aggregated of the hashes maintained by:
+The table below is an aggregate of the hashes maintained by:

 1. [macOS checksums.](https://github.com/notpeter/apple-installer-checksums/blob/master/readme.md)
 2. [macOS SHA256.](https://github.com/drduh/macOS-Security-and-Privacy-Guide/blob/master/InstallESD_Hashes.csv)